Blinatumomab (Blincyto)

 Limitations of use

 Pregnancy/breastfeeding: Blincyto is not recommended for use in women who are pregnant or breastfeeding.
-Appropriate contraceptive measures should be used by women of child-bearing potential while receiving Blincyto, and for two days after the last dose.
+Appropriate contraceptive measures should be used by patients of child-bearing potential while receiving Blincyto, and for two days after the last dose.
+Due to the potential for harm in a breastfed child, patients should not breastfeed during treatment with Blincyto or for two days after the last dose of Blincyto.

 What type of immunotherapy is this?